Jurisdiction overview

 2. ISO 3166 Maintenance Agency · accessed

-3. Commonwealth of Australia · accessed
+3. Federal Register of Legislation (Commonwealth of Australia) · accessed

 4. Australian Taxation Office · accessed